 The Harvard Plastic Surgery Residency Training Program was originally a result of a merger of three pre-existing Harvard affiliated plastic surgery residency training programs in 1999.
 Those three programs, based at Beth Israel Deaconess Medical Center, Brigham & Women's Hospital/Children's Hospital, and Massachusetts General Hospital, were fully accredited and independent training programs prior to the merger.
-Current residents in the program rotate among Boston’s finest teaching hospitals: Brigham and Women’s Hospital, Boston Children’s Hospital, Massachusetts General Hospital, and Shriners Hospitals for Children, and Massachusetts Eye and Ear Infirmary.
+Current residents in the program rotate among Boston’s finest teaching hospitals: Brigham and Women’s Hospital, Boston Children’s Hospital, Massachusetts General Hospital, Shriners Hospitals for Children, and Massachusetts Eye and Ear Infirmary.
 These teaching hospitals have over 2,000 cumulative inpatient beds and faculty members who serve as leaders in their respective fields.
 The diverse case mix covers the breadth of aesthetic, breast, craniofacial, cleft lip and palate, hand and upper extremity, lower extremity reconstruction, oncologic reconstruction of the head and neck, and microsurgery.

 The mission of the Harvard Plastic Surgery Training Program is to provide the highest quality plastic surgical care to patients in need, to provide the most comprehensive level of education, and best training program for residents, students, and fellows in plastic surgery.
 It is the aim of the program to also further the science of plastic surgery through research.
 Our residency program trains residents in the art and science of plastic surgery through a comprehensive and well-rounded balance of structured education, research, and clinical experience.
 The ultimate goal is to produce excellent, ethical plastic surgeons capable of managing a wide spectrum of problems and surgeons who can function at a superior level of competence throughout their careers, become leaders in our field, and further the course of our specialty.